“There’s no such thing as cheating in project management,” writes Beth Spriggs, “but if there were it would be this book.”

 I love books that are practical and applicable, and this is both.
 It’s also funny and a quick read.
 There are so many grains of truth in it.
-I’ve picked out a few of my favourites to share with you.
+I’ve picked out a few of my favorites to share with you.

 On talking about delivering difficult messages to colleagues:

 Indecisions is a decision.
-If you do nothing, then you’ve chosen by default to live with the behaviour.
+If you do nothing, then you’ve chosen by default to live with the behavior.
 It is your responsibility as a manager to say something, to point out what needs to change.
 Then it is up to the other person to change.
 But you can’t expect them to change until you tell them the change you want to see.

 On issue management: